 Tracking employee hours is a necessity for many businesses.
 Without accurate timesheets, you can’t accurately bill clients, pay your staff, or even comply with EU regulations.

 You’ve decided you need to start tracking your employees hours.

 In this guide, we’ll cover three ways to track employee hours for any business.

 Let’s jump in!

-How to track employee hours — 4 methods
+How to keep track of employee work hours

 1. Pen and paper